 The third place winner, a tipsy waltz tempo, might be catchy enough for adults to slur-shout in a beer hall venue, but never by children or in the majority of situations where happy birthday is sung.
 The second place winner was too close to and derivative of the famous melody itself and can't be extracted easily from the original for accurate memorization by children or by most anyone who ever learned "Happy Birthday to You" first.
 The only chance of it ever replacing the copyrighted song is if the original is wiped from the face of the planet so future generations would not conflate it with HBtY.
 As for the first place entry, neither Philo nor I understand this status at all.
 Setting any musicianship and recording talent aside, it simply does not distill down into memorable, earworm material.

-Also, probably a leg up, the third place winners managed to get their late submissions (after the deadline no less) posted at the top of the heap, and their tracks never got rotated back into the boondock numbers as mine and others were.
+Also, giving them a significant leg up, the third place winners managed to get their late submissions (after the deadline no less) posted at the top of the heap, and then their tracks were never rotated back into the boondock bottom spots as mine and other on-time entries were.
 Clearly their "post position" gained them the most public attention by default alone.

 My own little birthday ditty was a unique experience for me.
 It came fully formed in my mind in an instant.
-From very first thought to d/ling the .mp3 took under two hours, and only that long because I self-engineered and am unskilled in the software.
-It's truly sad if rejected because of my innocent use of "gay" in its classical meaning, as Philo thinks it was, but it only heightens the hurt after hearing the three winning entries miss the mark by so much.
-My simple melody is much closer to the contest goal.
+From very first thought to uploading the .mp3 took under two hours, and only that long because I self-engineered and was unskilled in the software.
+It's truly sad if rejected because of my innocent use of "gay" in its classical meaning, as Philo believes is the case.
+My short, simple melody and easily memorized lyrics are much closer to the stated contest goal, so it only heightens the hurt after hearing the three winning entries miss the mark by so much.
 'Nuff said.
 Except THANK YOU to the FS folks who listened to my track, especially Katya and Lewis for their comments!

 In the absence of enough oxygen to feed it, a spark cannot flame and a flame cannot sustain. -- KAM

-Always brush your tongue and drink lots of water.
+Never forget: Always brush your tongue and drink plenty of water. -- KAM